Writers Write creates resources for writers. In this post, we suggest six simple ways for writers to handle viewpoint changes.

 - Show which viewpoint character it is within the first few sentences after a break.
 You can do this by naming the character or having someone name him or her.
 If you are writing in multiple first person viewpoints, you can simply put the character’s name at the start of the chapter or scene.

 - Make sure that each character is unique.
 I want each viewpoint character to act as a unique filter for your story.
 If they are too similar, I will become confused.
-As a reader and writing teacher, I will wonder why you have not bothered to make this clear.
+As a reader, I will wonder why you have not bothered to make this clear.
 Try to imagine the story from each character’s perspective through their five senses, their backgrounds, their motivations and their goals.